 BPG received our Lotterywest Grant approval in September 2011 and by December had the new GroCentre fully functional.
 In 2012 we added a frog-friendly pond fed by captured rainwater to assist growing rushes and sedges.

 BPG is focussing on propagating and planting out local native plants that are high priority for Carnaby's Black Cockatoo forage, roosting and nesting.

 We'll also be working on Swan River foreshore restoration and in local reserves with the Town of Bassendean.

 Read more about these and BPG's other projects...
 Read more...

-There's always the monthly meetings, second Wednesday of each month 7:30pm at the new library in Bassendean.
+There's always the monthly meetings, first Wednesday of each month 7:30pm at the new library in Bassendean.
 Except for December and January when we take a break from meetings.Read more...

 BPG pots plants November through January at the GroCentre, and plants out June through August.
 In between there's thinning, staking and site preparation.